KeenanTupper/1800_202210_BBY-01/README.md

 ## General Info
 This browser based web application to ...
-My name is Kelvin, I'm excited about coding in a team
+My name is Kelvin, I'm excited about coding in a team Heyy it's Keenan, I'm excited to go from having nothing to having something!

 ## Technologies
 Technologies used for this project: